jchang26/Swym-Corp/README.md

 Academic Paper detailing results and conclusions, and hopefully a web app where you can input user actions within a given session and see what the next predicted action is.
 Probability of eventual purchase follows directly and should be output as well.

 ## POSSIBLE NEXT STEPS
-Webscraping additional fields from actual page urls (i.e. product descriptions)
+Webscraping additional fields from actual page urls (i.e. product descriptions, images)